-1. 8:1-17.
-Observe Gideon's response to the Ephraimites (vv.1-3) and the men of Succoth and Peniel (vv.4-17). a) How were the responses of all three groups to Gideon similar? b) What do you think Gideon was feeling on the inside when they dealt with these groups?
+1. Observe Gideon's response to the Ephraimites (vv.1-3) and the men of Succoth and Peniel (vv.
+4-17).

+a) How were the responses of all three groups to Gideon similar?

-a) All three groups were showing Gideon a lack of respect.
+All three groups were showing Gideon a lack of respect.
 Ephraimites were essentially jealous.
 They wanted the glory.
 Their question: "why didn't you call us to fight Midian?" (v.1) is gratuitous.
 It is very unlikely that Ephraim would have responded to a call from Gideon or would have been willing to march under his command.
 Remember that Gideon was from a very low-status family in a low status tribe (6:15).
 Ephraim appears to have been one of the strongest tribes economically and militarily.

 Gideon (probably rightly) did not call on them because they would not have come with him.
 However, now they are very eager for "a slice of the pie".
 The victors over Midian would become very wealthy with all the booty and plunder.
 They were angry that they had not been brought in on the deal.
 Thus they are sharply criticizing Gideon, even though he is the victorious general.
-Actually hey are really only confirming Gideon's original concerns.
+Actually they are really only confirming Gideon's original concerns.
 Even now they show him very little deference and respect, but rather they begin to berate and scold him.
 Despite all he has done for Israel, they will not give him any respect.